Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Esplanade Theatres on the Bay at night, a glowing architectural marvel on Singapore's waterfront, a must-see destination for things to do in Singapore

-You don’t have to go inside the Esplanade, and can view it from outside at night.
+You don’t have to go inside the Esplanade, and can view it from outside.

 For day 2 you’ll see the rich diversity of Singapore.
 It’ll feel like you’re stepping into different countries.